 9. Mic Accessories

-The Fujifilm X100VI has IBIS and 10-bit video, making it a fantastic vlogger travel video camera.
-What’s more cool is its 2.5mm Submini TRS Stereo Microphone Input, which allows you to use a mic.
+The Fujifilm X100VI features IBIS and 10-bit video, making it an excellent vlogger and travel video camera.
+What’s notable is its 2.5mm Submini TRS Stereo Microphone Input, which enables the use of a microphone.

 Rode VideoMicro / VideoMicro II

-You probably don’t want to get an on-camera mic that is too big for the X100VI since it might block some of the lenses, so here are some tiny options.
+You probably don’t want to get an on-camera mic that is too large for the X100VI, as it might block some of the lens, so here are some compact options.
 I have both of these mics and like the way they sound.

 WarmStor 3.5mm to 2.5mm Mic Adapter

-This conversion lets you utilize your 3.5mm plug mic with the 2.5mm Fujifilm X100VI.
+This conversion allows you to use your 3.5mm plug mic with the 2.5mm port on the Fujifilm X100VI.

 If you know precisely what mic you’re going to use, you can also get this Foto&Tech 3.5mm to 2.5mm cable and save yourself from using the Adapter – Amazon